ellatrix/rename-wp-login/readme.txt

 Either go to your MySQL database and look for the value of `rwl_page` in the options table, or remove the `rename-wp-login` folder from your `plugins` folder, log in through wp-login.php and reinstall the plugin.

 == Changelog ==

+= 2.0.1 =

+* Prevents pretty redirects such as /login and /admin.
+* Simplifies some code.
+* Forces login page with trailing slash.
+* Replaces a wp_redirect with wp_safe_redirect.
+* Shows error message in the network admin if permalinks are not enabled for the main site.

 = 2.0 =